 On appeal, it becomes necessary to discuss and interpret what is intended by the portion of the statute mandating that it applies to in-state moves “more than 100 miles.”
 A discussion must ensue as to how this distance should be measured.
 The Arizona Court of Appeals determines that: a) the miles of a previously court approved and completed relocation of the child may not be considered when determining whether a new relocation within the state is more than 100 miles and b) the 100 mile condition should be measured from the location of the relocating parent/child’s physical location as of the date of the court order/agreement designating joint custody/parenting time to both parents.

 Application of A.R.S.
 25-408 as Applicable to Thompson v.
 Thompson: In the cases of Thompson v.
 Thompson, Mother was granted her request to move to Show Low at the same hearing for temporary orders that granted custody of the children to Mother and visitation to the Father.
-Mother then moved from Alpine to Show Low as granted by the court.
+The mother then moved from Alpine to Show Low as granted by the court.

 In May 2005, the court entered a decree awarding legal custody of the children to Mother and liberal visitation to the Father.
 Over a year later, Mother notified the court of her intention to move from Show Low to Payson, Arizona in order to start a full-time position.
 The approximate distance of the move from Show Low to Payson, Arizona is 90 miles.

 Father objected to the move, arguing that the move exceeded the limitations presented by A.R.S.
 25-408 because Payson is approximately 138 miles from Eagar (Father’s place of residence).
 He petitioned the court to prevent the relocation of the children with Mother.
 The court denied Father’s request as the distance of the move from Show Low to Payson is 90 miles, less than the 100-mile limitation per Arizona Statute.
 Father moved for a new trial presenting two arguments: